310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 {% bubble Tetora %}
 Ossu!
 Midori-kun, happy birthday!

-Heheh.
-You’ve finally caught up with me and Sengoku-kun.
+Heh, you’ve finally caught up with me and Sengoku-kun.
 Now we’re all the same age~♪

 It’s not that big of a difference?
-I mean, that’s true…
+I mean, that’s true, but…

-But you’re tall, so you look mature, yeah?
+You’re tall, so you look mature, yeah?
 But your birthday is after both of us, so…

-Hehe! ♪ It feels like a really good balance between the three of us!
+Hehe! ♪ It feels like a good balance between the three of us!

-Ah—But I wanna grow taller, so hmm…
+Ah—But I wanna grow taller myself, so hmm…

 Midori-kun, you don’t have to grow any bigger, ‘kay?
 Ooooh\~!!!
 I’m gonna do my best to surpass you\~! ☆
 {% endbubble %}